School Year 2019-2020

 Quick Quizzes (QQ) Students will given QQ to assess the information learned from Bell Ringers.
 All QQ are time restricted, five to fifteen minutes long.
 When time is called for a QQ, class instruction will begin and any student continuing to work on a QQ will be responsible for class notes or instruction missed.
 Two or three Quick Quizzes count as one test grade!

 Tests are announced in advance and cover materials from the previous four to eight days of class.
 One class period is allowed for completion.
-I do not do test corrections or retakes.
+I do not usually do test corrections or retakes; this is an Advanced Placement class and bonus or corrections are not part of the curriculum.

 Algebra I students' fourth nine week exam is the State mandated End of Course Test (EOC) as required by the Parish & State department of Education.